-- Subdivision proposals for lands within the Plan Area shall be evaluated by Council and the Approving Authority to ensure they generally conform to the guidance and policies of this Plan, the MSTW Development Plan and the RM of Stanley Zoning By-law.
+- Subdivision proposals for lands within the Plan Area shall be evaluated by Council and the Approving Authority to ensure they generally conform to the guidance and policies of this Plan.
 Conditions of subdivision approval may be requested by Council or the Approving Authority to implement the policies of this Plan. - 2.
 The Zoning By-law shall be used to implement the policies contained in this Secondary Plan.
 As development occurs, lands in the Plan Area shall be re-zoned in accordance with the RM of Stanley Zoning By-law.